 Electro Gas Welding:

-Plates from 12.5 to 75 mm thickness can be welded.
-For thicker plates it is preferable to use electro slag welding instead of electro gas welding because it may be difficult to obtain adequate shielding gas coverage with the latter process.
+Plates from 12.5 to 75 mm in thickness can be welded.
+For thicker plates, it is preferable to use electro slag welding instead of electro gas welding because it may be difficult to obtain adequate shielding gas coverage with the latter process.

-CO2 gas is used as an inert gas to protect the welding from atmosphere contamination.
+CO2 gas is used as an inert gas to protect the welding from atmospheric contamination.

-First thick plate vertical welding method was electro slag welding.
-Demand arose immediately for equipment that would apply the process to thinner sections.
-Then in 1961, laboratory studies with an electro slag welding machine adapted to feed auxiliary gas shielding around a flux cored electrode that made the vertical welding of 13mm thin plates.
+The first thick plate vertical welding method was electro slag welding.
+The demand arose immediately for equipment that would apply the process to thinner sections.
+Then, in 1961, laboratory studies with an electro slag welding machine adapted to feed auxiliary gas shielding around a flux-cored electrode revealed the vertical welding of 13mm thin plates.
 This technique is called electro gas welding.

 1. High deposition single pass welding with code quality welds

-3. Linear oscillator to weld up to 40mm plate in a single pass
+3. Linear oscillator to weld up to 40 mm of the plate in a single pass

-6. Metals welded are steels, titanium, aluminium alloys
+6. Metals welded are steel, titanium, and aluminium alloys.

 1. Weld is better visible to the operator